-This financial year 2023/2024 marks the second year of the Five - Year Cycle of the Integrated Development Plan 2022 - 2027.
-The IDP review is conducted annually in terms of legislation governing the process, to allow annual monitoring and reporting of implementation of the Five - Year IDP 2022- 2027 as aligned in the annual municipal operational plan or the Service Delivery and Budget Implementation Plan (SDBIP).
+This financial year 2022/23 marks the beginning of the Five - Year Cycle of the Integrated Development Plan 2022 - 2027.
+This IDP will be reviewed annually in terms of the legislation governing the process, to allow annual monitoring and reporting of implementation of the Five - Year IDP 2022- 2027 as aligned in the municipal operational plan or the Service Delivery and Budget Implementation Plan (SDBIP).